 For help with your case, please contact Jeffress Law in Boulder.
-Christopher W. Jeffress, our attorney, will make you his priority and help you to file for the maximum-available compensation for your suffering and rehabilitation.
-Contact us today for a free consultation by calling (303) 732-6634.
+Christopher W. Jeffress, our experienced personal injury lawyer, will make you his priority and help you to file for the maximum-available compensation for your suffering and rehabilitation.
+Contact us today for a free consultation by calling 303-993-8685.

 Causes of Burn Injuries

 While burn injuries can occur because of mistakes at home, they frequently occur because of the negligence of another that caused an accident.
 Oftentimes, they happen because of the following: